bufferapp/sharejs/README.md

 sharejs
 =======

-Trigger the Buffer Share popup from any DOM element
+Trigger the Buffer Share Popup from any specified DOM element